ombinya/textbroker-bidding-bot/readme.md

     ```

-4. Still in the `run.py` file, Enter your Telegram bot token
+4. Still in the `run.py` file, enter your Telegram bot token
    and your personal Telegram Chat ID in the following
    lines: